dario-coscia/dario-coscia/README.md

 I’m a Ph.D. student at the International School for Advanced Studies and the University of Amsterdam, supervised by Prof. Gianluigi Rozza and Prof. Max Welling on Uncertainty Quantification for Neural PDE Solvers

-- 🔭 I’m doing **research** at [*mathLab*](https://mathlab.sissa.it/) @ SISSA
+- 🔭 I’m doing **research**
   - Deep Generative Models for complex system simulations
-  - Neural Network learning on unstructured domains
+  - Uncertainty Quantification in Neural Operators
   - Physics Informed Neural Networks

 - 🌱 I’m currently interested in
-  - Uncertainty Quantification in Neural Networks
+  - Causal Inference and Applications to Simulations
-  - Neural Operator learning
+  - Generative Models for Physical Applications
 <!--
 - 📚 Have a look at my [**research**](https://scholar.google.com/citations?user=X6wlDE8AAAAJ&hl=en&oi=sra)